ABOUT KYU SHIN RYU

 Sensei Anastasia Thomas

-Anastasia Thomas has studied Kyu Shin Ryu Karate under Sensei’s Gary and Ladonna Conners for over a decade.
+Anastasia Thomas has studied Kyu Shin Ryu Karate under Sensei’s Gary and Ladonna Conners for almost two decades and has been teaching since 2014.
 Before that she also studied Tae Kwon Do.
+Anastasia currently holds the rank of Godan, 5th degree.

 “A lot of the training techniques we use to train the kids come from everyday things.
 We teach them how to block a tickle or a poke in the belly.
 They’re learning while laughing and the moves become second nature.
 In this way Karate becomes a way of life.”